SixTrack/pysixdesk/doc/Table.md

 | sige         | double  | r.m.s energy spread

 ## oneturn_sixtrack_result
+This table will have as many lines as the oneturn_sixtrack_wu table

 | Field     | Type       | Description
 |-----------|------------|------
 | task_id   | int(11)    | The task id